contact us

 Disbursements include:

-• A title search, which checks that the property belongs to the person who is selling it, and has no restrictions that would impede the sale
+• A title search confirms if the property belongs to the person who is selling it, and has no restrictions that would impede the sale

 • Compliance certificate and search fees charged by government authorities